Identification schemes

 Peggy:

-Chooses the secret value \( x \) which Peggy wants to convince Victor about that she know.
+Selects a secret value \( x \) that she wants to convince Victor she knows.

 Computes the public value \( y = x^{2} \: mod \: n \).